 The Hyde Amendment and Coverage for Abortion Services

 Since the Supreme Court’s 1973 decision in Roe v.
 Wade, abortion has been squarely in the middle of political debates at the national and state levels.
 Soon after the Court’s ruling, Congress enacted the Hyde Amendment which blocks federal funds from being used to pay for abortion outside of the exceptions for rape, incest, or if the pregnancy is determined to endanger the woman’s life.
 Since its passage 40 years ago, the law has dramatically limited coverage of abortion under Medicaid, as well as other federal programs.
 The amendment was sponsored and supported by legislators who opposed abortion and, in particular, objected to the federal government’s use of taxpayer money for abortion services.
 The policy was not passed as a permanent law, but rather was attached as a temporary “rider” to the Congressional appropriations bill for the Department of Health and Human Services (HHS).
 Since then, the Hyde Amendment has been renewed annually by Congress.
-While abortion policy has been a hotly contested issue in most presidential elections, the Hyde Amendment has not been the focus of these debates until this current election.
-Following their party’s platforms, Hillary Clinton, the Democratic candidate, has called for the repeal of the Hyde Amendment, and Donald J. Trump, the Republican candidate, has called for the annual provision to become permanent law.1 Any change to the policy would require approval by Congress, which is unlikely given its current composition.
+While abortion policy has been a hotly contested issue in most presidential elections, the Hyde Amendment had not been the focus of these debates until the 2016 election.
+Following their party’s platforms, Hillary Clinton, the Democratic candidate, called for the repeal of the Hyde Amendment during the 2016 presidential election, and Donald J. Trump, the Republican candidate and current president, called for the annual provision to become permanent law.1 Any change to the policy would require approval by Congress, which is unlikely given its current composition.
 This perspective details the federal programs that are affected by the Hyde Amendment, provides estimates on the share of women insured by Medicaid affected by the law, the impact on their access to abortion services, and the potential effect if the law were to be repealed or codified.

 What programs does the Hyde Amendment affect?